tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

 categories: ['testing', 'ruby']
 ---

 In a [previous post](/2015/11/more-specific-factories), I wrote about creating more specific [FactoryBot](https://github.com/thoughtbot/factory_bot) factories using FactoryBot's [inheritance and nested factories](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#inheritance) capabilities.
-In this post, I will cover my current practices for creating more specific factories that rely on [traits](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#traits) instead.
+In this post, I will cover creating more specific factories leveraging [traits](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#traits) instead.

 Similar to inheritance, you can use traits to create additional "presets" for your factories.
-One advantage of traits is the ability to combine multiple traits; instead of relying on everything being defined upfront in your nested factory, you can combine the pieces you need at test time to build the perfect factory.
+One advantage of traits, and the reason I find myself using them more often, is their composability.
+Instead of relying on everything being defined upfront in your nested factory, you can combine the pieces you need at test time to build the perfect factory.

-In this post, I will cover the basics of using traits.
-As you begin to adopt them, I would recommend reading through the [full documentation](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md#traits) as it covers more than I will here.

 ## Defining Our Models

 For our example factories, we will be working with two models: `Camera` and `MemoryCard` where a `Camera` can have zero [or more](https://www.howtogeek.com/392378/what’s-the-big-deal-about-dual-storage-card-slots-for-cameras/) `MemoryCard`s.

-While you may be more familiar with using FactoryBot in the context of Rails, you can create factories for any Ruby class.
-For our `Camera` and `MemoryCard`, we are going to use simple Ruby [`Struct`s](https://ruby-doc.org/core/Struct.html):
+While you may be more familiar with using FactoryBot with Rails, it can be used to create factories for any Ruby class.
+For our `Camera` and `MemoryCard` classes, we are going to use simple Ruby [`Struct`s](https://ruby-doc.org/core/Struct.html):

 ```ruby
 Camera =